rahulrai-in/thecloudblog/tcb/content/post/Monitoring Health of ASPNET Core Background Services with TCP Probes on Kubernetes/index.md

 EOF
 ```

-Let's revisit the Kubernetes events which we are monitoring with the `watch` command.
+Let's revisit the Kubernetes events that we are monitoring with the `watch` command.

 {{< img src="3.png" alt="Kubernetes events on the demo-ns namespace" >}}

-In the previous output you can see that due to repeated probe failure, Kubernetes determined that the service is unhealthy.
-Let's check the state of the application by inspecting its logs now.
+In the previous output, you can see that Kubernetes determined that the service is unhealthy because of repeated probe failure.
+Let’s check the state of the application by inspecting its logs now.

 {{< img src="4.png" alt="Hosted service logs" >}}

 You can view the logs generated by failed health checks.
-Due to the repeated failed probes, Kubernetes decided to restart the pod and hence our application's final log statement indicates the shutdown of the application.
+Because of the repeated failed probes, Kubernetes restarted the pod, and hence our application’s final log statement indicates the shutdown of the application.

 ## Conclusion